The-Scripters-Guild/ForgeWiki/forge/forge-basics-and-ui/loading-into-forge/forge-canvases.md

 ## Map Layout and Boundaries

-Forgeable area dimensions vary depending on whether a player is interacting with the gameplay volume, placing static objects, or utilizing the subsurface space.

 ### Gameplay Area
 The designated gameplay area has XYZ dimensions of 4000x4000x1500 units.
 The canvas floor is positioned at Z: 500.
 Moving beyond these specific limits triggers an undeletable soft-kill boundary and a soft barrier that prevents player movement.